Mar-Two/Codexion/README.md

 **Ordering within a compilation.** `stop` is tested before `nb_compiles` is incremented and before `last_compile_start` is written, so a compilation cannot be counted after the simulation has stopped.

-These points were checked with ThreadSanitizer (`-fsanitize=thread`), which reports no data race and no lock-order inversion.

 ## Technical choices

 **A single mutex over the allocation state.** The subject asks that each dongle's state be protected by a mutex.
 A per-dongle mutex would make registration in both queues non-atomic: `pthread_cond_wait` releases only one mutex, so a coder falling asleep while holding two would block a neighbour indefinitely.
 Releasing one before sleeping reopens the window where a coder is registered in one queue but not the other — which allows a livelock where two coders are each at the head of one queue and neither can proceed.
 The single mutex makes the ordering of the two queues observable as a whole.
 The trade-off is reduced concurrency during acquisition, which is acceptable since critical sections are short and all actual work happens outside them.